Kongy1j1/sudoku/sudoku/README.markdown

 Challenge: We tried to chagne add a solve button but it did not work well.

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/cristiancanea/pen/GhLpI](https://codepen.io/cristiancanea/pen/GhLpI).

-A common sudoku game.
+Source code from Codepen, URL: [https://codepen.io/cristiancanea/pen/GhLpI](https://codepen.io/cristiancanea/pen/GhLpI).